imrefazekas/connect-rest/README.md

 	{"headers": ...,"parameters":{"title":"AliceInWonderland", "chapter": "1"}}

+## Optinal parameter

+	rest.post('/store/[id]', functionN );

+This definition allows you to define one optional parameter at the end of the path.
+It might be called using

+	'/store'

+or using

+	'/store/108'

+paths.
+Both HTTP calls will be directed to the same functionN service.
+In latter case, the '108' will be set as a parameter in the request object with the value of '108'.

 ## Context
 connect-rest also supports uri prefix if you want to put every REST function behind the same context: